McChoc/BlocInterpreter/README.md

 #### Complex

-Complexes cannot be directly created.
-They are returned by some command and are essentially references to objects that live outside of Bloc.
+Complexes are returned by some command and are essentially references to objects that live outside of Bloc.
 You cannot modify them in any way, you can only store them and pass them to another command.

 ---

 #### Type

-You can create a type by using any of the following literals : `bool`,  `number`,  `range`,  `string`,  `array`,  `struct`,  `tuple`,  `function`,  `reference`,  `complex`,  `type` and  `any`.
+You can create a type by using any of the following literals : `bool`,  `number`,  `range`,  `string`,  `array`,  `struct`,  `tuple`,  `function`,  `reference`,  `complex` and  `type`.
 You can also use the `typeof` operator to get the type of a value.
 You have to use the `typeof` operator to get the void or null type since they don't have literals.
 Types can be used to check if a value is of a certain type with the `is` or `is not` operator.
 Types can be combined into composit types using bitwise operators or the [nullable type operator](#nullable-type-operator) `?`.
-This allows you to check if a value is of any of the types within a composite type. `any` is the composite type of every types.
+This allows you to check if a value is of any of the types within a composite type.
 Types can also be used to cast a value from its type to another with the `as` operator.
 A value cannot be cast to a composite type.

 ```csharp
 0 is number;            # evaluates to true